VEZY/MultiScaleTreeGraph.jl/README.md

 - [x] Add tests for insert_parent!, insert_generation!, insert_child!, insert_sibling!
 - [x] Add tests for insert_parents!, insert_generations!, insert_children!, insert_siblings!
 - [ ] Add conversion from DataFrame and from MetaGraph
+- [ ] Make the children field a vector of children by default instead of a Dict
 - [x] Add OPF parser (moved to PlantGeom.jl)
 - [x] Add possibility to prune from a node: add it to the docs
 - [x] Add tests for delete_node! and delete_nodes!